awslabs/mountpoint-s3-csi-driver/docs/CONFIGURATION.md

 Alternatively, the CSI Driver will detect the `--region` argument specified in the Mountpoint options.

 ## Configure driver toleration settings
-Toleration of all taints is set to `false` by default.
+Toleration of all taints for the node daemon is set to `true` by default.
 If you don't want to deploy the driver on all nodes, add policies to `Value.node.tolerations` to configure customized toleration for nodes.

 ## Configure node startup taint